CHML: Programming

-One of the best-known announcers in recent years is Bob Bratina.
-He had formerly worked in radio in Toronto, and subsequently spent a total of 20 years at CHML, doing a popular morning show called the "Brat Pack."
+One of the best-known announcers in recent years was Bob Bratina.
+He had formerly worked in radio in Toronto, and subsequently spent a total of 20 years at CHML, doing a popular morning show called the "Brat Pack".
 His career at CHML began in the late 1980s.
 In addition to hosting the morning show, he also became the play-by-play announcer for the Hamilton Tiger-Cats.
 He left CHML in 1996 and worked at other stations for several years, before returning to CHML in 1999.
 He remained the morning show host until 2004, when he briefly left to run for political office.
 Although he won and became a city councilor, he continued with his morning show on CHML.
 He ultimately gave up his morning show to run for mayor of Hamilton in 2010.

 Among other popular announcers on CHML was Tom Cherington, who was an evening talk show host in the 1960s and 1970s.
-He hosted a program called "Action Line."
+He hosted a program called Action Line.
 He was also praised by radio critics for his skill as a news-reader.
 Also popular was John Hardy, a veteran talk show host who spent 22 years at CHML; when Bob Bratina was not working for the station, Hardy did the morning show; prior to that, he was on the air in the afternoon drive shift.
 When Bratina was re-hired in 1999, Hardy was unexpectedly fired, and Bratina took over the morning show again.

-For many years, Hamilton Tiger-Cats and McMaster Marauders Canadian football games were heard on CHML, as were the Hamilton Bulldogs; the relationship between CHML and the Tiger-Cats was particularly long, as CHML had been the flagship station for the team from the year of merger of the Tigers and Wildcats in 1950 until 2014.
+For many years, the Canadian Football League's Hamilton Tiger-Cats and McMaster Marauders Canadian football games were heard on CHML, as were the hockey games of the Hamilton Bulldogs.
+The relationship between CHML and the Tiger-Cats was particularly long, as CHML had been the flagship station for the team from the year of merger of the Tigers and Wildcats in 1950 until 2014.
 By 2016, CHML had lost all of its sports rights to CKOC.
-CHML continues to air its long-running Tiger-Cats postgame show, The 5th Quarter, as an unofficial production; it also joined the Buffalo Bills Radio Network in 2016.
+CHML continued to air its long-running Tiger-Cats postgame show, The 5th Quarter, as an unofficial production; it also joined the Buffalo Bills Radio Network in 2016.
 CHML regained the rights to the Tiger-Cats in 2021 after CKOC ended its sports programming.

-CHML airs old time radio programs from the 1940s and 1950s nightly, as well as weekends.
-These shows feature classic NBC and CBS programs.
-National news is provided by the Canadian Press's radio service.
+CHML aired old-time radio programs from the 1940s and 1950s nightly, as well as weekends.
+These shows featured classic NBC and CBS Radio programs.
+National news was provided by the Canadian Press radio service.